This topic describes how to use the Kafka connector.

 properties.

-prefix to the names of all parameters that are supported by Kafka consumers and producers and configure the parameters in the WITH clause.
-For example, if you want to set the request.timeout.ms parameter of Kafka consumers or producers to 60000, you can configure'properties.request.timeout.ms'='60000'
+prefix to all configuration items supported by Kafka consumers and producers and use the configuration items in the WITH clause.
+For example, to set the request.timeout.ms parameter of a Kafka consumer or producer to 60000 milliseconds, configure'properties.request.timeout.ms'='60000'

 in the WITH clause.
-The unit of this parameter is milliseconds.
-For more information about the parameters supported by Kafka consumers and producers, see Apache Kafka official documentation.
+For more information about the configuration items of Kafka consumers and producers, see the Apache Kafka official documentation.

 Security and authentication

-If your Kafka cluster requires secure connection or authentication, add the properties.
+If your Kafka cluster requires secure connections or authentication, add the related security and authentication configuration items with the properties.

-prefix to the names of the parameters related to security and authentication and configure the parameters in the WITH clause.
-The following sample code provides an example on how to configure a Kafka table to use PLAIN as the Simple Authentication and Security Layer (SASL) mechanism and provide Java Authentication and Authorization Service (JAAS) configurations.
+prefix and configure the configuration items in the WITH clause.
+The following sample code provides an example of how to configure a Kafka table to use PLAIN as the SASL mechanism and provide JAAS configurations.

 CREATE TABLE KafkaTable (